al1fandi/biodiversity-project/README.md

     * Species conservation status includes No Intervention, Species of Concern, Endangered, Threatened, and In Recovery.
     * The National Parks that were observed are Great Smoky Mountains National Park, Yosemite National Park, Bryce National Park, and Yellowstone National Park.

+# Analysis
+The data was analyzed by answering the questions that had been asked.
+Some conclusions were obtained, which are presented below.

+* Distribution of conservation status: 'Species of Concern' has the highest conservation status with 151 species.
+In addition, there are 15 species categorized as 'Endangered' and 10 species categorized as 'Threatened'.

+* Certain types of species that are endangered: species in category Mammal are potentially endangered than Bird and the other species .

+* Statistical significant:
+* Species distribution in national parks:
+* Distribution of conservation status in birds:
+* Distribution of conservation status in birds of prey:
+* Bird of prey distribution: